 You can search 'Library Search' to find journal articles as this will search the content of most of the databases we subscribe to.
-However, Library Search doesn't work well with Westlaw or Lexis so you may miss important legal articles if you do not search Westlaw UK as well.
-You will also be able to do a more specific search and may get more relevant results when using Westlaw.
+However, Library Search also include a lot of non legal information so it is a good idea to search legal databases separately as well as you will be able to do a more specific search and may get more relevant results.

 Journals are available in the databases listed below and you may want to search them individually.
 However, by searching Westlaw UK and Library Search first you should come across many of the journals articles included in the databases below.

 If you have come across a citation for a journal article and you want to find the full text of the article, you may need to search more than one place.
-Most of the library content is searchable via Library Search except for the journal articles available on Westlaw.
-This means that you may have to search both Library Search and Westlaw to find out if it is available from DMU.
+Most of the library content is searchable via Library Search but there are some exceptions

-The screencast below demonstrates the 3 methods you can use to trace a journal article from a citation:
+The screencast 'Tracing a journal article from a citation' demonstrates different methods you can use to trace a journal article from a citation:

-As coverage of journals available on Lexis from Library Search is not completely reliable, click here for the list of full text journals available on Lexis+ UK.
+As coverage of journals available on Lexis or Westlaw from the E-resources portal is not always completely accurate, click here for the list of abstracted and full text journals available on Westlaw (to see only the full text journals, select 'Full text only' from the drop down menu), and click here for the list of full text journals available on Lexis+ UK.

 Use journals to find: